Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Preliminaries

 and

-Later on, we sometimes say to use geometric lemma and compare cuspidal supports, which we mean to use the geometric lemma in \ref{ss geo lemma} and then use the Jacquet functor computation above.
-Since those computations are quite routine, we shall not spell out explicitly every time.
+Later on, we sometimes say to use the geometric lemma and compare cuspidal supports, which we mean to use the geometric lemma in Section \ref{ss geo lemma} and then use the Jacquet functor computations of (\ref{eqn segment jacquet}) and/or (\ref{eqn steinberg jacquet}) above.